ArtemBotnev/Algorithms-and-Data-Structures/README.md

 * Extensions of heap for sorting
 * examples of using
 ### Graphs
+* Ordinary graphs
     * Undirected graphs
         * Depth first search
         * Breadth first search
         * Minimum spanning tree
         * example of using
     * Directed graphs
         * Topological sorting
+        * example of using
+* Weighted graphs
+    * Undirected graphs
+          * Minimum spanning tree
           * example of using